Cédric Sbirrazzuoli: Career

 Sbirrazzuoli made his car racing debut in 2005 by racing in both the Formula Azzurra and Formula Gloria championships.
-After leaving single-seaters at the end of 2006 and competing part-time in Carrera Cup Italy across the following two years, Sbirrazzuoli raced part-time for Pecom Racing and AF Corse in 2009 in the FIA GT Championship and GT4 European Cup, respectively.
+After leaving single-seaters at the end of 2006 and competing part-time in Porsche Carrera Cup Italy across the following two years, Sbirrazzuoli raced part-time for Pecom Racing and AF Corse in 2009 in the FIA GT Championship and GT4 European Cup, respectively.

-In 2010, Sbirrazzuoli transitioned to the Superstars GTSprint Series, where drove in the first five rounds for AF Corse alongside Niki Cadei.
+In 2010, Sbirrazzuoli transitioned to the Superstars GTSprint Series, where he drove in the first five rounds for AF Corse alongside Niki Cadei.
 After winning at Monza and Algarve to kick off the season, Sbirrazzuoli won at the Hockenheimring and at his final outing of the season at Le Castellet as he ended the year third in points.

-Sbirrazzuoli then remained with AF Corse as he spent the next three seasons with them in the Trofeo Maserati World Series, winning at least one race in every season, before switching to their European Le Mans Series programme for 2014.
-Racing in the GTC class in his maiden season in the series, Sbirrazzuoli scored one podium in the five-race season, a third-place finish at the Red Bull Ring, as he ended the year eighth in points.
+Sbirrazzuoli then remained with AF Corse as he spent the next three seasons with them in the Trofeo Maserati World Series, winning the championship in 2011, before switching to their European Le Mans Series programme for 2014.
+Racing a Ferrari 458 Italia GT3 in the GTC class with Adrien de Leener, Sbirrazzuoli scored one podium in the five-race season, a third-place finish at the Red Bull Ring, as he ended the year eighth in points.

-Remaining with AF Corse for 2015, Sbirrazzuoli raced in the Blancpain Endurance Series alongside Adrien de Leener, while joining STR alongside Richard Antinucci and Lawrence DeGeorge in Lamborghini Super Trofeo North America.
+Remaining with AF Corse for 2015, Sbirrazzuoli raced in the Blancpain Endurance Series alongside De Leener, while joining STR alongside Richard Antinucci and Lawrence DeGeorge in Lamborghini Super Trofeo North America.
 In the former, Sbirrazzuoli scored a lone podium at the season-ending round at the Nürburgring, finishing second in the Pro-Am class as he ended the year 11th in the class standings.
-In the latter, Sbirrazzuoli won both races at Laguna Seca with Antinucci, before completing the season with DeGeorge as he closed out the year runner-up in the Pro-Am points.
+In the latter, Sbirrazzuoli won both races at Laguna Seca with Antinucci, before completing the season with DeGeorge as he closed out the year runner-up in Pro-Am points.

 Sbirrazzuoli then joined Enrico Bertaggia's Dream Racing Motorsport for a double program in the IMSA SportsCar Championship and Lamborghini Super Trofeo North America as he represented the Lamborghini GT3 Junior Team in 2016.
 Racing in all but two rounds, Sbirrazzuoli took a best result of sixth in the GTD class at the season-ending Petit Le Mans.
 Despite taking two pole positions in the latter, Sbirrazzuoli wasn't able to score a podium in the Pro-Am class throughout the season as he ended the season seventh in points.

 In 2017, Sbirrazzuoli returned to Dream Racing for selected rounds of the IMSA SportsCar Championship alongside Paolo Ruberti as a Lamborghini junior for the second consecutive season.
-The Monégasque then was set to compete in Pirelli World Challenge during 2017, but never competed despite appearing on the entry list for three rounds.
+The Monégasque was set to compete in Pirelli World Challenge during 2017, but never competed despite appearing on the entry list for three rounds.
 Sbirrazzuoli eventually raced in the series the following year for DXDT Racing, along with a part-time schedule in Lamborghini Super Trofeo Asia.
 The following year, Sbirrazzuoli returned to Super Trofeo North America and Dream Racing Motorsport, racing in the Pro class alongside Ruberti.
 The duo won at Virginia International Raceway and Jerez as they finished fifth in points.